-We do not have long term supply agreements in place with all of our contractors involved with the manufacturing of our weekly formulation of setmelanotide.
-We currently place individual batch or campaign orders with the CMOs/suppliers that are individually contracted under existing master services and quality agreements for the weekly formulation of setmelanotide.
+We do not have long term supply agreements in place with all of our contractors involved with the manufacturing of our weekly formulation of setmelanotide and RM-718, and LB54640.
+We currently place individual batch or campaign orders with the CMOs/suppliers that are individually contracted under existing master services and quality agreements for the weekly formulation of setmelanotide, RM-718, and LB54640.
 If we engage new contractors, such contractors must be approved by the FDA and other equivalent competent authorities in foreign jurisdictions.
-We will need to submit information to the FDA and other equivalent competent authorities in foreign jurisdictions describing the manufacturing changes.
-If manufacturing changes occur post-approval, the FDA and foreign regulatory authorities may have to approve these changes.
-We plan to continue to rely upon CMOs and, potentially, collaboration partners to manufacture commercial quantities of setmelanotide.
-Our current scale of manufacturing appears adequate to support all of our current needs for clinical trial and initial commercial supplies for setmelanotide.
-Going forward, we may need to identify additional CMOs or partners to produce setmelanotide on a larger scale.
+We will need to submit information to the FDA and other equivalent competent authorities in foreign jurisdictions describing the manufacturing changes occur post-approval, the FDA and foreign regulatory authorities may have to approve these changes.
+We plan to continue to rely upon CMOs and, potentially, collaboration partners to manufacture commercial quantities of setmelanotide, RM-718, and LB54640.
+Our current scale of manufacturing appears adequate to support all of our current needs for clinical trial and initial commercial supplies for setmelanotide, RM-718, and LB54640.
+Going forward, we may need to identify additional CMOs or partners to produce setmelanotide, RM-718, and LB54640 on a larger scale.

-In light of our recent election to terminate the exclusive license agreement with RareStone Group Ltd., or RareStone, the development of setmelanotide in certain indications and commercialization of IMCIVREE in certain markets could be delayed or terminated and our business could be adversely affected.
+In light of our election to terminate the exclusive license agreement with RareStone Group Ltd., or RareStone, the development of setmelanotide in certain indications and commercialization of IMCIVREE in certain markets could be delayed or terminated and our business could be adversely affected.